vhaghani26/epigenerate/README.md

 ### CPUs

 CPU is easily shared but you should still be cognizant of how much you are using.
-There are 64 CPUs allocated to epigenerate (you can check CPU number by running `lscpu`). you shouldn't use more than half (32) at a time.
+There are 64 CPUs allocated to epigenerate (you can check CPU number by running `lscpu`).
+You shouldn't use more than half (32) at a time.
 However, if you have some kind of rush job, you can use most of them if you `nice` your jobs to reduce their priority.
 In fact, if you want to be a good lab citizen, you will `nice` all of your jobs.
 To `nice` your job, simply put precede your command with the word `nice`.

 ## Data Storage